GMM-rgb/MaxCore_REMASTERED/README.md

 ## Service Usage
 ### RunnerService
-The RunnerService also known as runtime service, is a utility used in keeping programs in an active process state, or binding a runtime simulation to deltaTime Events.
+<p>The RunnerService also known as runtime service,
+is a utility used in keeping programs in an active process state, or binding a runtime simulation to deltaTime Events.</p>
 ---
 METHODS:

 ### SoundService
-This is pretty self-explanatory, it's a native-hookup to the operating system, and sound hardware.
+<p>This is pretty self-explanatory, it's a native-hookup
+to the operating system, and sound hardware.</p>
 ---
 METHODS: